 You may not notice you have tonsil stones until a dental check-up.
 However, some people may experience unpleasant symptoms.

-“Often, these stones are small and harmless, but for others they can cause noticeable problems, such as throat irritation, whitish looking stones on your tonsils and bad breath (halitosis),” said Bruce Stewart, MD, an ear, nose and throat specialist at Banner – University Medical Center Tucson.
-“When you disturb or remove a tonsil stone, it can often produce a foul smell and taste in your mouth.”
+“Often, these stones are small and harmless, but for others they can cause noticeable problems, such as throat irritation, difficulty swallowing, white or yellow looking stones on your tonsils and bad breath,” said Bruce Stewart, MD, an ear, nose and throat specialist at Banner Health in Tucson, AZ.
+“When you disturb or remove a tonsil stone, it can often produce a foul smell and bad taste in your mouth.”

 Bad breath and throat irritation can also be a sign of tonsillitis or strep throat.
 The big difference is that tonsillitis is caused by a virus or bacteria and generally comes with a fever, headache, swollen neck glands and inflamed, red tonsils.

 Other symptoms of tonsil stones include ear pain, an ongoing cough and swollen tonsils.